Mando75/luister/README.md

 ## Usage

-The library emits two functions, emit and subscribe.
+The library emits two functions, `emit` and `subscribe`.

+Use `subscribe` to listen to a particular event, and process a payload when it is emitted.

+Use `emit` to trigger an event and call any subscribers with a given payload.

+### Example

 ```typescript
 import { emit, subscribe } from "@mando75/luister";